 A "Begin" button will appear on the left when the applet is finished

 loading.
-This may take a minute or two depending on the speed of your internet connection
+This may take a minute or two depending on the speed of your internet

-your browser does not support Java 1.1.
+probably because your browser does not support Java 1.1.
 Click here

 for information on how to get a browser that does.